AndrewAltimit/Serverless-Image-Stitcher-AWS/README.md

 2. Create a new stack in CloudFormation and upload **template.json**.

-3. Specify a new IAM username, your bucket name, and Lambda Layer ARNs for OpenCV and NumPy.
+3. Specify a new IAM username, new queue name, your existing bucket name, and Lambda Layer ARNs for OpenCV and NumPy.

     OpenCV / NumPy are custom layers I compiled myself.
 I provided the zips in the "Lambda Layers" directory so you can upload them and use them as needed.